2022Dong/SaaS-FED-POR-Pt2-DH/README.md

     ```
     npm i && npm update && npm run dev
     ```
-18. Installation Spatie in Laravel, for roles and permissions
+18. Installation Spatie in Laravel, for roles and permissions.
-    ```
     Follow the doc.
 [Spatie.be](https://spatie.be/docs/laravel-permission/v6/installation-laravel).
-    ```

 ### Completing Installation

-18. Open Laragon and follow the instructions [here](https://help.screencraft.net.au/hc/2680392001/61/change-the-laragon-web-root-folder?category_id=29).
+18. Open Laragon and follow the instructions [https://help.screencraft.net.au/...](https://help.screencraft.net.au/hc/2680392001/61/change-the-laragon-web-root-folder?category_id=29).
 19. Start Laragon's services (Start all button).
 20. Open your browser and visit your repository's folder name with `.test` at the end.
-For example: [http://SaaS-FED-App.test](http://SaaS-FED-App.test).
+For example: [http://SaaS-FED-POR-Pt2-DH.test](http://SaaS-FED-POR-Pt2-DH.test).
 21. Start MailPit (ready for verification of new account):
     ```
     /c/Laragon/bin/mailpit/mailpit.exe --smtp=0.0.0.0:2525